-30. A member who, without leave granted by the House or committee, is absent in the circumstances provided for in rule 29, loses that member's membership of the Provincial Parliament when the House resolves to confirm the loss of membership.
+30. A member who, without leave granted by the House or committee, is absent in the circumstances provided for in Rule 29, loses that member's membership of the Provincial Parliament when the House resolves to confirm the loss of membership.

-[See section 15(3)(c) of the provincial Constitution.]
+[See section 15(3)(c) of the Constitution of the Western Cape]

-Parental and family-related leave
+Parental and family related leave